 If you take too much (overdose)

-Immediately contact your doctor or pharmacist or the Poisons Information Centre (In Australia telephone 13 11 26), or go to Accident and Emergency at your nearest hospital, if you think that you or anyone else may have taken too much Seniere.
+Immediately contact your doctor or pharmacist or the Poisons Information Centre (In Australia, call 13 11 26), or go to Accident and Emergency at the nearest hospital, if you think that you or anyone else may have taken too much Seniere.
 Do this even if there are no signs of discomfort or poisoning.